 Optimal Timing for Adding Pectic Enzyme: Primary Fermentation vs. Secondary Fermentation

 Winemaking entails multiple factors working together; among them adding the optimal amount of pectic enzyme at the right stage.
 This crucial wine component is responsible for breaking down pectin molecules enhancing juice extraction and aids in wine clarification by eliminating haze causing particles.
 The challenge with pectic enzymes lies in the timing – when to add it?
 Should it be during primary fermentation or secondary fermentation?
 Lets discuss.
 Many winemakers choose to add pectic enzymes during primary fermentation because it has several advantages.

 Primary fermentations convert sugar into alcohol with yeast within a 5 7 day range.
-Pectin breakdown allows for maximum juice extraction while yielding more flavors, colors, and aroma from ingredients also accelerating clarification during primary fermentation itself— reducing sedimentation issues later on.
+Pectin breakdown allows for maximum fruit and grape juice extraction while yielding more flavors, colors, and aroma from ingredients also accelerating clarification during primary fermentation itself— reducing sedimentation issues later on.
 However some winemakers contest that secondary fermentation is a better stage to add pectic enzyme primarily because of temperature sensitivity issues.

 Secondary fermentation takes place after wines are racked into different containers for further maturation and clarification stages where yeast cells consume any remaining sugars while malolactic bacteria convert malic acid into lactic acid.